 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There was one finding from the preceding annual financial audit.
+There were no findings or recommendations made in the preceding annual financial audit.